SmBe19/LD50/rules.md

 Each era progresses in multiple consecutive phases, in the order as they are described.
 If something is stated to happen in turns, this always starts with the current starting player.

 ### Draw cards
-Each player draws 5 cards for each ship they own.
+Each player 2 cards from the action pile and 5 cards for each ship they own from the movement pile.

 ### Production
 Each energy portal has an associated entropy level after which it stops working.
 An energy portal is considered active if the global entropy level is not above its level.